fossasia/labyrinth/CONTRIBUTING.md

 You can make this game more divers by creating different kinds of walls.
 Please [open an issue][issue-create-wall] to share your ideas and let us know.

+### Create a Promotional Video

+To promote the game and draw new contributors, you can create a promotional video about the game.
+Please [follow the guidelines][issue-promotional-video] to create this video.

 [pr-template]:                  .github/PULL_REQUEST_TEMPLATE.md
 [new-pr]:                       https://github.com/fossasia/labyrinth/pulls/new